jmayank23/YellowTaxiAnalysis/README.md

 Nico Cereghini: Collaborated on planning the model tasks, coding in EDA and preprocessing, and wrote up the Introduction and Methods sections of the final report.

-Kenny Hwang: Collaborated on planning the tasks, coding in anomaly detection and preprocessing, and drafted the results and discussion sections of the final report.
+Kenny Hwang: Collaborated on planning the tasks, wrote code for anomaly detection and preprocessing, and drafted the results and discussion sections of the final report.